hmrc/penalties-file-notification-orchestrator/README.md

 POST        /sdes-callback                        controllers.SDESCallbackController.handleCallback
-sde will pull fromm file upload, process the file and message is sent back with the status.
+sde will pull from file upload, process the file and message is sent back with the status.

 ## Running